 In August 2016, Buffington sold and assigned all of their remaining land and interests within the District to RSI Communities LLC pursuant to a Contract of Sale Agreement, through a cash transaction.
 RSI Communities LLC then transferred its land and interests to RSI Communities - Texas LLC, which subsequently transferred its land and interests to RSI Stonewall LLC ("RSI"), now called WLH Communities - Texas LLC ("WLH" or the "Developer"), a wholly owned subsidiary of Taylor Morrison Homes (formerly William Lyon Homes).
-In March 2018, WLH sold the undeveloped acreage within the District to Project Royal, LP, a Delaware limited partnership ("Project Royal").
-Project Royal currently owns all of the undeveloped but developable acreage within the District.
-Once the undeveloped plats are recorded, the lots are conveyed to the Developer by Project Royal for the development of utility facilities.
-WLH completed the development of utility facilities serving approximately 65.38 acres within the District, developed as Section 4 (2.83 acres; platted as 16 single family lots), Section 5 (8.88 acres; platted as 32 single family lots), Section 6 (20.11 acres; platted as 101 single family lots), Section 7 (19.62 acres; platted as 98 single family lots), and Section 8 (13.94 acres; platted as 66 single family lots).
-Additionally, WLH began the construction of the utility facilities serving Section 9 (approximately 30.47 acres; platted as 123 single family lots) in August 2020, which is expected to be completed in February 2021.
-WLH expects to develop the remaining developable 45.01 acres as residential sections of Stonewall Ranch.
+In March 2018, WLH sold the undeveloped acreage within the District to Project Royal, LP, a Delaware limited partnership ("Project Royal" which was created for the purpose of purchasing and holding land within the District to be developed by WLH).
+Once the undeveloped plats were recorded, the lots were conveyed to the Developer by Project Royal for the development of utility facilities.
+WLH completed the development of utility facilities serving approximately 115.06 acres within the District, developed as Sections 4, 5, 6, 7, 8, 9, 10, and 12, consisting of 540 single family lots.
+Additionally, WLH began the construction of the utility facilities serving Section 13 (approximately 27.98 acres; platted as 80 single family lots) in June 2022, which is expected to be completed in January 2023.
+WLH expects to develop the remaining developable 39.06 acres as residential sections of Stonewall Ranch.